How to Make and Sell Printables Online

 Once a customer buys one of your printables, they’re automatically delivered to them and you get paid immediately.

 Just a word of advice from Nancy Badillo: “Make sure you have it clearly stated in your listing description that they are buying a printable and nothing will be shipped to them,” she says.
-“By clearly stating this disclaimer in your listing description it will help you avoid negative feedback.”
+“By clearly stating this disclaimer in your listing description, you will help avoid negative feedback.”

 How to Market Your Printables

-Now that you’re all set up, all there’s left to do is get the word out about your new printables.
+Now that you’re all set up, there’s only one thing left to do: get the word out about your new printables.
 How you promote your store is only limited by your imagination.

 Here are a few tips to get your marketing campaign started: